 • Slovakia is a great place to do winery tours and discover things you have never tried before, like Grüner Veltliner, Welsh Reisling, Furmint, and Lipovina.
 Several distinct wine regions produce soft reds, mineral-rich whites, and good dessert wine.
 Some of the wineries have inexpensive lodges or rooms for rent.

-• There’s an interesting area along the Slovakia/Poland border in the north where you can take a $10 or so wooden boat ride down the Danajec River bordering the two countries, through impressive rock canyons.
-There’s camping and a few inexpensive lodges where it begins, plus this is a good area for hiking and cycling.
+• There’s an interesting area along the Slovakia/Poland border in the north where you can take a $10 or so wooden boat ride down the Dunajec River bordering the two countries, through impressive rock canyons.
+There are camping sites and a few inexpensive lodges where it begins, plus this is a good area for hiking and cycling.

 • There are only five million people in this whole country and not all that much industry, so it’s easy to find a quiet spot in Slovakia.
 Hiking here really means getting away from it all.

-• Small Slovakia doesn’t have a whole lot of superlatives to boast about, but you can check out the “highest Gothic alter in the world” in the pretty town of Levoca.
+• Small Slovakia doesn’t have a whole lot of superlatives to boast about, but you can check out the “highest Gothic altar in the world” in the pretty town of Levoca.

 • This is a tough place to get online if you’re not carrying your own device.
 Cyber cafes exist in Bratislava, but in a week I only saw one elsewhere.